 In addition, the Investment Partnership's General Partner, is generally entitled to a carried interest that allocates to it 20% of the realized returns (net of related expenses including borrowing costs) on the investments of AAA Investments.
 The Investment Partnership's General Partner will not be entitled to receive any carried interest with respect to the Excluded Athene Shares.
-During the six months ended June 30, 2017, the Investment Partnership's general partner received 1,806,648 shares as carried interest earned in connection with the distributed shares in the Follow-on Offering and Second Follow-on Offering.
-As of June 30, 2017 and December 31, 2016, 22,440,046 and 33,738,702 of the Investment Partnership's Athene shares with a total cost basis of \$234.0 million and \$351.9 million, respectively, were subject to a carried interest allocation to its General Partner.
-The Investment Partnership's General Partner may elect to receive payment of carried interest in cash or in common shares of Athene Holding (valued at the then fair market value); and if the General Partner elects to receive payment of such carry in cash, then common shares of Athene Holding shall be distributed to the General Partner and immediately sold by the General Partner to pay for such carry in cash.
+As of June 30, 2019 and December 31, 2018, 273,919 of the Investment Partnership's Athene shares with a total cost basis of \$2.9 million respectively, were subject to a carried interest allocation to its General Partner.